Live Insight

 Built in the open

 MeetingBurn is a solo-dev project built to make meeting costs visible.
-No VC funding, no enterprise sales team — just a free tool that does one thing well.
+No VC funding, no enterprise sales team.
 Try it and tell us what you think.

 🔓